User Guide#

 Pattern: Variables as tree inputs#

 A tree’s Variables panel doubles as its parameter interface.
-Define each tunable knob as a Variable, bind ports inside the tree to those Variables, then override per-prim from the property inspector.
+Define each tunable knob as a Variable, bind ports inside the tree to those variables, then override per-prim from the Variables panel’s Instance Value row (see Instance Overrides).
 The shared tree file stays unchanged; per-prim differences live entirely in instance overrides.

 For example, a wander tree might expose: